 She chaired the Board Education & Research Committee from 2003-2008 continues to serve on that committee.
 She’s a former member of the MMC Clinical Ethics Committee, the Board Finance Committee and the Planning and Program Committee.
 Heidi was a trustee of MaineHealth in 2009 and served on the MaineHealth Audit Committee from 2003-2015, and as chair of the Audit Committee from 2009-2015.
 Her relationship with MMC began as a weekly evening volunteer in the Emergency Department from 1981-1997.

-Heidi has served on numerous business and non-profit boards, including Portland Ovations, Portland Museum of Art, Salt Institute for Documentary Studies, Compass Project, Ingraham, and the Portland Chamber of Commerce.
+Heidi has served on numerous business and nonprofit boards, including Portland Ovations, Portland Museum of Art, Salt Institute for Documentary Studies, Compass Project, Ingraham, and the Portland Chamber of Commerce.
 She currently serves on the Board of Hospice of Southern Maine.
 Her honors include YWCA Tribute to Women in Industry and the Ad Club of Maine’s Conwell Award.
 She has traveled extensively in Europe, Asia, Africa and the Americas and loves sailing the coast of Maine.